fbpx

 Not every customer will be pleased with your website.
 However, you can use those who wish to leave to your advantage to expose your flaws.

 When a user is about to leave your website, Usersnap can be configured to detect exit intent and send a feedback pop-up.
-Their attention is likely to be captured by a spectacular animation, therefore the response rate will provide you a chance to figure out why they left.
+Their attention is likely to be captured by a spectacular animation, therefore, the response rate will give you a chance to figure out why they left.

 Ensure that the feedback form is simple and quick to complete.
 If not, the client might as well leave now.
 Create survey questions based on all the reasons why they might have left.